-- January 1, 2010 The Ninth Line lands (lands on the west side of Ninth Line, between Highway 401 and Highway 403) are transferred to the Region of Peel / City of Mississauga as a result of a municipal boundary realignment with the Region of Halton / Town of Milton. - October 2011 City Council directed staff to commence the Ninth Line Lands Study; a two phase joint project between the City of Mississauga and the Region of Peel to study the 350 hectares (870 acres) of lands on the west side of Ninth Line.
-This study resulted in the development of a land use concept used to advance a Region of Peel Official Plan Amendment and the development of Mississauga Official Plan policies, associated zoning and urban design guidelines for the lands. - November 28, 2017 Consent and Minor Variance applications, under files "B" 003/018, "B" 004/018, "B" 005/018, "A" 014/018, "A" 015/018 and "A" 016/018, were approved resulting in addition of lands to 5150 Ninth Line and to create new parcels at 5160 Ninth Line and 5170 Ninth Line.
-Minor variance applications were also required to recognize zoning by-law deficiencies on the newly created parcels. - April 13, 2018 Ministry of Municipal Affairs and Housing agree to the Mississauga Official Plan Amendment (MOPA) for Ninth Line proceeding in advance of the Region of Peel Official Plan Amendment (ROPA). - June 18, 2018 Planning and Development Committee approve staff recommendation report to bring forward amendments to Mississauga Official Plan and Zoning Bylaw 0225-2007 for Ninth Line lands (PDC-005-2018)
+- January 1, 2010 The Ninth Line lands (lands on the west side of Ninth Line, between Highway 401 and Highway 403) are transferred to the Region of Peel / City of Mississauga as a result of a municipal boundary realignment with the Region of Halton / Town of Milton - October 2011 City Council directed staff to commence the Ninth Line Lands Study; a two phase joint project between the City of Mississauga and the Region of Peel to study the 350 hectares (870 acres) of lands on the west side of Ninth Line.
+This study resulted in the development of a land use concept used to advance a Region of Peel Official Plan Amendment and the development of Mississauga Official Plan policies, associated zoning and urban design guidelines for the lands - April 13, 2018 Ministry of Municipal Affairs and Housing consent to the Mississauga Official Plan Amendment (MOPA) for Ninth Line proceeding in advance of the Region of Peel Official Plan Amendment (ROPA) - June 18, 2018 Planning and Development Committee approve staff recommendation report to bring forward amendments to Mississauga Official Plan and Zoning By-law 0225-2007 for Ninth Line lands (PDC-005-2018)

-- July 2, 2018 By-law 0168-2018 (amending Zoning by-law) came into effect, which rezoned the Ninth Line lands from the Town of Milton "A1" and "GA" zones to City of Mississauga "OS1" (Open Space Community Park), "G1" (Greenlands Natural Hazards), "G2" (Greenlands Natural Features), "PB1" (Parkway Belt) and "D" (Development) zones - August 1, 2018 By-law 0167-2018 (MOPA 90 implementing by-law) came into effect, which created the new Ninth Line Neighbourhood Character Area and designated the Ninth Line lands Residential Medium Density, Mixed Use, Business Employment, Public Open Space, Greenlands, Parkway Belt West, Utility and Natural Hazard, and to add Transitway Route and Transitway Stations - October 31, 2019 Rezoning and Draft Plan of Subdivision applications, under files OZ 19/018 W10 and T-M19006 W10, were submitted by Mattamy (5150 Ninth Line) Limited to rezone and subdivide a portion of the subject lands to permit 119 townhomes on private condominium roads and a new public road from Ninth Line.
-These applications were subsequently revised to permit 122 townhomes - October 19, 2020 The Ministry of Transportation completes the "407 Transitway - Brant Street to Hurontario Street" Environmental Assessment, which finalized the alignment of the proposed 407 Transitway and identified the impacts of the transitway to the subject property and greater Ninth Line corridor.
+- July 2, 2018 By-law 0168-2018 (amending Zoning by-law) came into effect, which rezoned the Ninth Line lands from the Town of Milton "A1" and "GA" zones to City of Mississauga "OS1" (Open Space Community Park), "G1" (Greenlands Natural Hazards), "G2" (Greenlands -Natural Features), "PB1" (Parkway Belt) and "D" (Development) zones - August 1, 2018 By-law 0167-2018 (MOPA 90 implementing by-law) came into effect, which created the new Ninth Line Neighbourhood Character Area and designated the Ninth Line lands Residential Medium Density, Mixed Use, Business Employment, Public Open Space, Greenlands, Parkway Belt West, Utility and Natural Hazard, and to add Transitway Route and Transitway Stations - October 19, 2020 The Ministry of Transportation completes the "407 Transitway - Brant Street to Hurontario Street" Environmental Assessment, which finalized the alignment of the proposed 407 Transitway and identified the impacts of the 407 Transitway on the subject property and greater Ninth Line corridor.